-A beginner’s guide to indoor climbing and bouldering, with Rock Over Climbing, Manchester
+A beginner’s guide to indoor climbing and bouldering

 What are the benefits of indoor climbing?

-Climbers will often find their core muscles tighten up as they have to use their core frequently in order to stabilise and create the necessary body tension.
-Especially on steeper climbing walls.
+Climbers will often find their core muscles tighten and tone due to frequently using their core to stabilise the body and create the necessary body tension, especially on steeper climbing walls.

 What is bouldering?